sharwell/developer.rackspace.com/src/docs/cloud-servers/getting-started/index.rst

 In order to use keypair-based authentication, the API needs to know about it.
 You have two options: upload your existing key, or have the API create a new one for you.
 We'll cover both.

-In order to upload an existing keypair:
+Upload an existing keypair:

 .. include:: samples/upload_existing_keypair.rst

-In order to have the API create on for you:
+Or have the API create one for you:

 .. include:: samples/create_new_keypair.rst